 💡Not sure what privacy documents you need for your Weebly site?
 Do this quick quiz to see which laws apply to you and your business.

-Once you’ve generated and customized your Cookie Solution you can follow these steps to integrate it with your Weebly website:
+Once you’ve generated and customized your Privacy Controls and Cookie Solution you can follow these steps to integrate it with your Weebly website:

-To get started first head over to your iubenda dashboard click on [Your website] > Cookie Solution > Embed.
+To get started first head over to your iubenda dashboard click on [Your website] > Privacy Controls and Cookie Solution > Embed.

-Here you can customize and then copy your Cookie Solution.
+Here you can customize and then copy your Privacy Controls and Cookie Solution.